 |

-The ratio of fixed carbon to volatile matter (fuel ratio)indicates the ease of ignition
+The ratio of fixed carbon to volatile matter

-and burnout, but the heat content of the volatile matter is a more reliable guide to
+the heat content of the volatile matter is a more reliable guide to

 ignition.
 The volatile matter content influences NOX formation.
-Generally for the

-same burner and constant nitrogen content, the higher the volatile matter the lower
+Generally for the same burner and constant nitrogen content,

-the NOX.
-Low values of ash are generally sought; however, in stoker firing a
+are generally sought; however, in stoker firing a minimum ash level

-minimum ash level of 5% or more is necessary to protect the grate from
+of 5% or more is necessary to protect the grate from

 overheating.